lepidus/carinianaPreservation/README.en.md

 ### Automatic update detection

-When the plugin is **active** for the journal, it will automatically monitor daily for differences in the preserved data of the journal.
+When the plugin is **active** for the journal, it will automatically perform a weekly check for differences in the preserved data.
 If differences exist, the plugin will send an email to the Cariniana Network with the updated data.

 ## Automatic monitoring configuration